jim-easterbrook/Photini/src/doc/manual/facebook.rst

 .. image:: ../images/screenshot_41.png

 The album title widget shows a drop-down list of all your albums.
-(Those that Photini is not yet authorised to upload photos to are disabled.)
+(Those that Photini is not yet authorised to upload to are disabled.)
 The special title ``<default>`` is always available.
 It corresponds to an application specific album called "Photini Photos".